 Have you ever wondered what it would have been like to live in ancient Rome?
-Find out at our Festival of Archaeology through fun-filled activities, talks and crafts for all ages including jewellery-making, a Roman fashion show, metal working, Roman hairdressing and much more.
+Find out at our Festival of Archaeology through fun-filled activities, talks and crafts for all ages including jewellery-making, a Roman fashion show, crafts and traders, Roman hairdressing and much more.

-All activities and events are FREE, no booking required.
+All activities and events are FREE, and no booking is required.

 With Paul Roberts, Curator of Last Supper in Pompeii